 After you are complete and ready to push, there is normally not enough time to provide the procedure.
 However, that may not always be true.
 We will assist you whenever you and your provider agree is the best time for an epidural or intrathecal.

 Can I walk around with the epidural?

 Not normally.
-Your legs will get a “heavy” feeling and for safety reasons, laboring moms should stay in their bed after they receive their epidural.
+Your legs will get a “heavy” feeling, and for safety reasons, laboring moms should stay in their beds after they receive their epidural.

 Will I feel anything after the procedure?

 Yes.
 Most women can still feel when they are having contractions, but they are no longer as painful, making it an advantage when it comes time to “push.”
 The medication used for LABOR epidurals is not intended to totally disconnect you from the labor process.

 Does the procedure hurt, and how long does it take?

 The procedure is done using local anesthesia (like when you go to the dentist), which takes approximately 5-15 minutes.
 Sometimes placement can be more difficult and take a bit longer.
 During the procedure, you may feel a little “pinch” when we numb up the insertion site on your back, but you shouldn’t feel any severe pain or discomfort, and we will stop if anything we are doing hurts.

 Can I be paralyzed from an epidural/intrathecal?